deutschj/sysperfeval/README.md

 Here ~6176ms were spent in pread64() syscalls, which is slightly more than the time spent in block IO operations.
 This makes sense, as the time spent in the syscall does not only include the block IO operation, but also IO waiting times, ...
 TODO

 In contrast to when I used PG17 with AIO enabled, (there time in preadv syscalls amounted to way less than the time in block IO operations), when using direct IO, the time spent in pread64() syscalls does match up with the time spent in block IO operations.
+After some more investigation on how the preadv() syscall works, I figured that it can initiate multiple read operations in order to read into multiple buffers.
+This is often used to achieve asynchronous IO in threaded applications (because the main thread can still perform other operations while IO is running)
+**--> Using preadv, the IO operations may continue running in the background after block IO operations have been initiated (but not finished yet)**

 ## IOps